magao-x/handbook/operating/daily_shutdown.rst

 **Note:** it is critical that you not shutdown instcool while compicc and/or comprtc are on!

-Follow the steps in "Minimal Shutdown" above.
+Follow the steps in :ref:`minimal_shutdown` above.

 Everything else (except the items listed above) can be shutdown in any order.
 Occassional errors in the logs during shutdown may occur.